cakama3a/Prometheus82/README.md

 ### The final look of the board (May be outdated, see the scheme above)
 ![image](https://github.com/user-attachments/assets/0d869e9c-6ba7-44e7-b669-271fb21384e4)

-> [!NOTE]
-> - The Decoy Trigger voltage should be set to 15 volts instead of 12 volts, as this reduces the number of test errors, although it does lead to higher heat.
-> - The lower port of the tester is for the power supply, the upper port is for connecting to a PC.

 ## Components for Assembly

 ### Main Electronic Components